F-A-C-C-T/pyfacct/README.md

 	    pass
 	```

 7. Also you can use some additional functions if you need.
-You should use get_available_collections because in API response you can get collections that you can't work with.
+You should use get_available_collections because in API response you can get collections that you have no access to.
 	```python
 	collection_list = poller.get_available_collections()
 	seq_update_dict = poller.get_seq_update_dict(date='2020-12-12')